ldn-softdev/jtc/User Guide.md

 ```

 #### Wrapping resulted walks to JSON
-`-j` does a quite simple thing - it wraps walked entries back to JSON, however predicated by `-l` and `-n` options the result will vary:
+`-j` does a quite simple thing - it wraps walked entries back into a _JSON array_, however predicated by `-l` and `-n` options
+the result will vary:
 - `-j` without `-l` will just arrange walked entries into a JSON array:
   ```
   bash $ <ab.json jtc -w '<name>l:' -w'<number>l:' -nj